vitobotta/admin-scripts/README.md

 xtrabackup.sh [incr|full]
 ```

 where the single argument determines whether you want to perform a full or incremental backup.
+If running an incremental backup but no previous backups are found in the target directory, a full backup is performed instead.

 **TODO**: support for automated restores.
 For the time being, please check [this blog post](http://vitobotta.com/painless-hot-backups-mysql-live-databases-percona-xtrabackup/ "Painless, ultra fast hot backups and restores of MySQL databases with Percona's XtraBackup") on restoring full backups, and [this page](http://www.percona.com/doc/percona-xtrabackup/xtrabackup_bin/incremental_backups.html?id=percona-xtrabackup:xtrabackup:incremental) on the Percona website on how to restore from incrementals.